Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

 # Training:

-- Visit https://drive.google.com/drive/folders/1mbnLH1JIztTMw7Cgv8pSzNxba-aGv1jT?usp=share_link and download the develpment artifact datasets (and external validation dataset)
-- Extract and place the dataset into a folder named `train_dataset`
+-  Place the dataset into a folder named `train_dataset`
 - Within `train_dataset`, refer to the example files provided to understand the structure.
-First run `python train.py` as a demo to check if the pipeline is ready
+First, run `python train.py` as a demo to check if the pipeline is ready
-- Create two files, `train_images.txt` and `train_masks.txt`, with lists of the corresponding image and mask paths, that used for training.
+- Create two files, `train_images.txt` and `train_masks.txt`, with lists of the corresponding image and mask paths, that are used for training.

      Example content for `train_images.txt`:
      ```